nicholasjng/ode-explorer/README.md

 **Step functions** are used to advance models in time during numerical integration.
 These methods usually differ in computational complexity and order of consistency; as a rule of thumb, a more accurate solution requires more computational work (as one might expect).

 ode-explorer provides a ``StepFunction`` Interface that is built exactly for this purpose.
 Adding your own step functions is very simple - it requires only one of the following:
-1. Subclass the ``StepFunction`` base class and override its ``forward`` method to supply the estimate.
+1. Subclass the ``StepFunction`` base class and override its ``forward`` method to calculate the estimate.
 2. Initialize one of the template classes in ``ode_explorer.templates`` with your chosen arguments.

 Since most step functions originate from families of methods (e.g. explicit/implicit RK methods, linear multistep methods), they can be templated rather well - templates for some of the most common step function families are given in ``ode_explorer.templates``.

-Try them out!
+[BEWARE]: As of 21/11/20, templates have been untested, so use at your own discretion (or fall back to the builtin methods for the moment) :-)

 ## Callbacks and metrics